openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 > using shapes of [Parameter](../../../ops/infrastructure/Parameter_1.md) and
 > [Const](../../../ops/infrastructure/Constant_1.md) operations.

-Model Optimizer inserts so "data" nodes to the computation graph.
+Model Optimizer inserts "data" nodes to the computation graph.
 These data nodes correspond to tensors produced with operations.
 Each data node contains two attributes: `shape` containing the shape of the tensor and `value` which may contain the actual value of this tensor.
 The value for the `value` attribute is equal to `None` if this tensor value cannot be calculated.
 This happens in two cases: when the tensor value depends on the values passed to the